 More and more companies want to establish themselves in several locations or have an international reach.
 For such plans to work, they need many reliable and flexible employees, a demand that remote employment can quickly satisfy.

 Looking at 2022 statistics Intuition gathered, workers themselves—62% in one survey—now expect remote and hybrid options in workplaces.
-At the same time, 48% of employees are already working remotely instead of 30% before the pandemic.
+At the same time, 48% of employees already work remotely instead of 30% before the pandemic.

 The move also benefits workers and employers.
 83% of employees feel more productive when working from home, while 77% see remote employment as a way to cut operating costs.